jibijen/gq_task/README.md

   Provides detailed and granular data over WebSocket (e.g., Greeks, volatility, etc.).
   We connect to their book and trades streams to track real-time price movement.

 Real-time updates are handled via WebSocket streams.
-Fallback mechanisms using HTTP polling are in place for robustness.

 ---